 The earth has not warmed so quickly in millions of years, and perhaps not since its volatile beginnings 4.5 billion years ago.
 While there have been previous epochs in which the parts per million of carbon dioxide spiked, mostly because of volcanic activity, it did not happen so rapidly but rather over hundreds of thousands or even millions of years.

-Since the industrial revolution, humans have burned anything that would burn to power their factories, homes and vehicles.
+Since the industrial revolution, humans have burned anything that would burn to power their factories, homes, and vehicles.
 As recently as the year 1700, an individual human emitted very little carbon dioxide.
 Now, every person in the United States puts out 16 metric tons of carbon dioxide annually.
 (Some of that is counting the industrial pollution from which we benefit.)
-I put solar panels on my roof in December ’13, and in just one year avoided 3 tons of CO2 that I would otherwise have generated.
+I put solar panels, which are essential components of a home solar power system (other crucial elements in this system are a battery bank, charge controller, utility meter, and an inverter), on my roof in December ’13, and in just one year avoided 3 tons of CO2 that I would otherwise have generated.
 I also powered my electric hybrid plug-in largely off those panels and in September alone, for example, avoided 600 pounds of CO2.
 It is embarrassing how much carbon dioxide I was putting out before I took these simple steps.
 And I’m still not out of the woods because my gas furnace for home heating, while not as bad as coal-fired electricity, is still bad enough.
-If my Michigan utility would put wind turbines along its Great Lake coasts and get off coal and gas, I might be able to get down nearer net carbon zero.
+If my Michigan utility would put wind turbines along its Great Lake coasts and get off coal and gas, I might be able to get down nearer to net carbon zero.

 Hotter water takes up more volume, so the seas will rise inexorably.
 In addition, surface ice will melt, which will also contribute to rising sea levels.
 If we run through all the hydrocarbons, we could lose a third of the earth’s land surface over the coming millennia.
 Even in the next couple of centuries, we would start losing the Egyptian Delta and parts of Bangladesh and southern Florida.
 The oceans will become more and more acidic as they absorb some of the extra CO2, killing off the fish species on which much of humankind depends for food.
 Storms could become massive, fed by the hot water.
 Heat intensifies drought, with alarming implications for agricultural production.